marcelrienks/AwsDeveloperCertificationSummary/README.md

 Enables you to create unique identities for your users and authenticate them with identity providers
 ## Push Synchronization
 Cognito tracks the association between user identity, and the various different devices they sigh-in from.
 In order to provide a seamless user experience for your application, Cognito uses Push Synchronization (using Amazon SNS) to push updates and synchronize user data across multiple devices
+# Systems Manager Parameter Store:
+Provides a secure, hierarchical storage for configuration data management and secrets management.
+You can store data such as passwords, database strings, and license codes as parameters values.
 # Elastic Compute (EC2):
 Can be thought of as a ***'Virtual Server'***, it is a web service that provides resizable compute capacity in the cloud, that allows you to quickly scale up and down as requirements change and also allows you pay only for the capacity you actually use.